xieyuheng/inner/persons/william-lawvere/conceptual-mathematics.md

 year: 1991
 ---

-## SESSION 1 Galileo and multiplication of objects

 # Part I The category of sets

 > A _map_ of sets is a process for getting from one set to another.
 We